-6.1.
-Data
+6.1 Data

-The sample consists of the 100 largest public non-financial European firms (based on market capitalization measured at the beginning of the period) between 2000 and 200912.
+The sample consists of the 100 largest public non-financial European firms (based on market capitalization measured at the beginning of the period) between 2000 and 2009^{11} .
 The 100 largest public non-financial firms are chosen as these firms are financially unconstrained, which eliminates the argument that the information is too costly to produce (Oxelheim et al., 2011).
-These firms do also have a long enough history to make it possible for them to undertake a MUST analysis (Oxelheim & Wihlborg, 2008).
-The sample is dispersed over a wide range of industries and countries; the distribution is presented in Appendix A. The firms are studied at four points in time - 2000, 2003, 2006 and 2009 - giving a total of 400 firm-year observations.
-The logic behind the choice of years is based on a desire to study the development of the information supply after the decision was made to implement IFRS, before the actual implementation and after the implementation, as well as capturing voluntary incentives.
-13
+These firms do also have a long enough history to make it possible for them to undertake a MUST analysis.
+The sample is dispersed over a wide range of industries and countries; the distribution is presented in Appendix 1.
+The firms are studied at four points in time - 2000, 2003, 2006 and 2009 - giving a total of 400 firm-year observations.
+The logic behind the choice of years is based on a desire to study the development of the information supply after the decision was made to implement IFRS, before the actual implementation and after the implementation, as well as capturing voluntary incentives.12

-6.2.
-Dependent variables
+6.2 Dependent variables

 There is a high congruence between the output of the MUST analysis and the demand for information as expressed by IFRS (2005).
 The dependent variables used in the regressions, as well as to analyze the development of the supplied information, are deduced from the MUST analysis and measure macroeconomic information quality.
-Following the rationale of the framework, four information categories are distinguished, which are also the building blocks of what is deemed by the outsider shareholder to be a satisfactory information supply 14: macroeconomic variables, impact, strategies and total (the aggregate construct for the analysis) (Oxelheim, 2003 and IFRS 2005).
-The category of variables named Macroeconomic variables refers to the supply of information about which macroeconomic variables are relevant for the individual firm.
+Following the rationale of the framework, four information categories are distinguished, which are also the building blocks of what is deemed by the outsider shareholder to be a satisfactory information supply13: macroeconomic variables, impact, strategies and total (the aggregate construct for the analysis).
+Macroeconomic variables refers to the supply of information about which macroeconomic variables are relevant for the individual firm.
 Impact refers to the magnitude of the macroeconomic exposures, that is, the sensitivity coefficients.
 Strategies refers to the risk management strategies affecting the sensitivity to the macroeconomic variables.
-In addition to the three information categories, total is analyzed as a fourth dependent variable in order to highlight the overall
+In addition to the three information categories, total is analyzed as a fourth dependent variable in order to highlight the overall quality of disclosure in a joint measure.
+It is the equally weighted average of the three other categories.
+Although the analysis is focused on total, all four dependent variables are included in the analysis in order to control for potential weighting problems that may arise.